This post may contain affiliate links. Please see my disclosure policy for details.

 Although this is nowhere near a Munro bagging affair, you’ll still be pretty lost for breath as you climb up to the peak!

 Whether this view will be worth it entirely depends on the weather really.
 If it’s a sunny day, the view will be bonny.
-But, if it’s a wee bit cloudy or rainy, you may be disappointed for photos.
+But, if it’s a wee bit cloudy or rainy, you may be disappointed with the photos.

 However, I think that despite the photos, it’s an awesome climb!
 It can get really windy up here at the peak as you’re by the coast, so be careful.